Killing of Johnny Stompanato: Homicide

-An autopsy conducted by Charles Langhauser shortly after revealed Stompanato's death was caused by a single knife wound that penetrated his liver, portal vein, and aorta, resulting in massive internal hemorrhaging.
+An autopsy conducted by Charles Langhauser shortly after revealed Stompanato's death was caused by a single knife wound that penetrated his liver, portal vein and aorta, resulting in massive internal hemorrhaging.

 Confession

-Police chief Clinton Anderson, who arrived at Turner's home shortly after emergency medical services, stated that Turner had pleaded to him, "Please, let me say I did it," after Cheryl had confessed to the stabbing to her father, Stephen, who had also arrived at the home after receiving the frantic phone call from his daughter.
-Within one hour of the homicide, Turner and her ex-husband had retained attorney Jerry Giesler to represent Cheryl.
+Police Chief Clinton Anderson, who arrived at Turner's home shortly after emergency medical services, stated that Turner had pleaded to him, "Please, let me say I did it," after Crane had confessed to the stabbing to her father, who had also arrived at the house.
+Within one hour of the homicide, Turner and her ex-husband had retained attorney Jerry Giesler to represent their daughter.

-In the early morning hours of April 5, Cheryl was surrendered at the Beverly Hills Police Department, where she was booked on a holding charge.
-There, she gave a formal statement to Chief Anderson, detailing her hearing Stompanato's threats against her mother, and her subsequent stabbing of him in the bedroom doorway.
-After Crane had provided her statement, Turner, Stephen, and Giesler left the station house at the insistence of the police department, as the press had already "gathered like vultures outside."
-In the interim pending further legal proceedings, Crane was interned in a juvenile hall.
+In the early morning hours of April 5, Crane was surrendered at the Beverly Hills Police Department, where she was booked on a holding charge.
+There, she gave a formal statement to Anderson, detailing her hearing Stompanato's threats against her mother, and her subsequent stabbing of him in the bedroom doorway.
+After Crane had provided her statement, Turner, Stephen and Giesler left the station house at the insistence of police, as the press had already "gathered like vultures outside."
+In the interim pending further legal proceedings, Crane was held in a juvenile hall.

 Legal proceedings

 Pre-detention hearing

-On April 7, 1958, a juvenile pre-detention hearing was held under Judge Donald O'Dell, closed to the public, which was attended by Turner, her mother Mildred, and ex-husband Stephen.
-The same day, Turner attempted to file an application for Crane's release into the custody of Mildred, Crane's grandmother.
+On April 7, 1958, a juvenile pre-detention hearing was held under Judge Donald O'Dell which was attended by Turner, her mother Mildred and ex-husband Stephen.
+The hearing was closed to the public.
+That same day, Turner attempted to file an application for Crane's release into the custody of Mildred, Crane's grandmother.
 Turner's application was denied, however, as the judge felt that Crane would "be better protected by remaining in custody pending the hearing [for Stompanato's murder]."

 A follow-up juvenile detention hearing was scheduled for April 24 in Santa Monica to determine whether Crane permanently remain a ward of the juvenile court.
 During the ruling, it was noted by press that Crane took the decision "without any show of emotion."
-Upon her dismissal, she was again relocated to a juvenile detention center pending further proceedings.
+Upon her dismissal, she was again relocated to a juvenile hall pending further proceedings.
 Simultaneous to this pre-detention ruling, numerous love letters between Stompanato and Turner were published in the press.